Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/03-searching-and-filtering.md

 ### Filter Status Indicators

-The Package Manager provides visual feedback about your current filters:
+The Marketplace provides visual feedback about your current filters:

 - Active type filters are checked
 - Active tag filters are highlighted